mcallegari/qlcplus-docs/pages/02.main-window/chapter.v5.md

 ### Main Working Area (3)

 Everything happens here.
-Which panel is active depends on which tab is currently selected.
+Which panel is active depends on which context is currently selected.

 ### Side Panels (4)